Golden rules for browser interoperability

 - Don't have errors.

 Different browsers handle errors differently.
-Therefore, if

 The W3 validator is free, you don't have to install software on your computer to use it and it's always available.

 There is no excuse not to run your source through it.

 I'm not saying that being error-free guarantees that your site will look good everywhere, but it's a start.

 Different browsers have different quirks, so, again, with

 quirks mode on, your document will most likely not look the same to other people.

 - Make sure your character encoding is set right.